jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Gauntlet, Clawed Gauntlet, or Spiked Gauntlet.** A gauntlet is a metal or weighted leather glove, usually worn as part of a suit of armor, that can add additonal impact to unarmed strikes.
 Gauntlets can be modified to include claws or spikes which cause additional slashing or piercing damage in hand-to-hand combat.

 **Glaive.** A glaive is a single-edged slashing blade mounted on a long pole.
 A glaive is one of the few reach weapons that is not also slow.
 Similar weapons include the bill and fauchard.

-**Guisarme.** A guisarme is an uncommon polearm featuring spikes, hooks, and pick-like projections primarly meant to puncture and pierce opponents.
-Another long pick type weapon is the bec de corbin which is similar to a pole hammer but has a longer spike or "beak".

-**Halberd.** A halberd is an axe-bladed polearm, which may also feature a sharply pointed spike on the end or a hooked blade opposite the axe-head.
-It is frequently wielded by palace guards or deployed against pike walls to hack and chop at the long weapons while safely out of reach.
+**Halberd.** A halberd is an axe-bladed polearm, which may also feature a long spike on the end or a hooked blade opposite the axe-head.
+It allows the user to chop or pierce opponents.
+It is frequently wielded by palace guards or deployed against pike walls to cut long weapons while safely out of reach.

 **Lance, Light Lance, Heavy Lance, and Jousting Lance.** Lances are long spears with a one-handed grip meant to be used while mounted.
 Due to their length and relatively light weight compared to the force generated by striking with a mounted charge all lances are prone to breakage and have the **weak** property.
 Due to this fact a backup weapon is usually necessary.
 Jousting lances are meant to be use in practice and sport, while true lances come in a variety of weights depending on the size and strength of the mount and rider.
 Lances are favored among cavaliers, paladins, and other knights.